vvnginx/documentation/content/ngf/reference/api.md

 </p>
 Resource Types:
 <ul><li>
-<a href="#gateway.nginx.org/v1alpha2.NginxProxy">NginxProxy</a>
+<a href="#gateway.nginx.org/v1alpha2.ObservabilityPolicy">ObservabilityPolicy</a>
 </li></ul>
-<h3 id="gateway.nginx.org/v1alpha2.NginxProxy">NginxProxy
+<h3 id="gateway.nginx.org/v1alpha2.ObservabilityPolicy">ObservabilityPolicy
-<a class="headerlink" href="#gateway.nginx.org%2fv1alpha2.NginxProxy" title="Permanent link">¶</a>
+<a class="headerlink" href="#gateway.nginx.org%2fv1alpha2.ObservabilityPolicy" title="Permanent link">¶</a>
 </h3>
 <p>
-<p>NginxProxy is a configuration object that can be referenced from a GatewayClass parametersRef
-or a Gateway infrastructure.parametersRef.
-It provides a way to configure data plane settings.
+<p>ObservabilityPolicy is a Direct Attached Policy.
+It provides a way to configure observability settings for
-If referenced from a GatewayClass, the settings apply to all Gateways attached to the GatewayClass.
-If referenced from a Gateway, the settings apply to that Gateway alone.
-If both a Gateway and its GatewayClass reference an NginxProxy, the settings are merged.
-Settings specified on the Gateway NginxProxy override those set on the GatewayClass NginxProxy.</p>
+the NGINX Gateway Fabric data plane.
+Used in conjunction with the NginxProxy CRD that is attached to the GatewayClass parametersRef.</p>
 </p>
 <table class="table table-bordered table-striped">
 <thead>